tlm9201/dokuwiki-plugin-minecraftrecipe/README.md

 <div align="center"><h1>minecraftrecipe</h1></div>

 <div align="center">
-A Dokuwiki plugin to render minecraft recipe previews on your wikis.
+A DokuWiki plugin to render minecraft recipe previews on your wikis.
 Useful for modders, servers, and other blockgame enthusiasts.
 </div>
 <br></br>